ethereum-optimism/superchain-ops/tasks/eth/base-002-fp-upgrade/README.md

 ## Objective

-This is the playbook for executing the Fault Proofs upgrade on Base Mainnet.
+This is the playbook for upgrading Base Mainnet to use the permissionless fault proofs system.

 The fault proof contracts from v1.6.0 have already been deployed and tested.
 Refer to the [release notes](https://github.com/ethereum-optimism/optimism/releases/tag/op-contracts%2Fv1.6.0) for the contract release details.

-Governance post of the Fault Proofs upgrade can be found at https://gov.optimism.io/t/upgrade-proposal-fault-proofs/8161.
+Governance post of the Fault Proofs upgrade can be found at https://gov.optimism.io/t/upgrade-proposal-10-granite-network-upgrade/8733.

 1. Upgrades the `OptimismPortal` proxy implementation.
 2. Upgrades the `SystemConfig` proxy implementation.